-Join Tammy Coron for an in-depth discussion in this video Peek vs. pop, part of iOS 9 3D Touch In Depth.
+Join Tammy Coron for an in-depth discussion in this video Peek vs. pop, part of iOS 9 3D Touch Quick Start.

 - [Voiceover] When you're just starting out with 3D Touch,…Peek and Pop may be a little confusing.…Think of it this way.…Peek is the preview view, and pop is the full view.…When the user presses lightly,…the surrounding content is blurred.…This indicates content is available for previewing.…When the user presses a little deeper,…the Peek occurs.…Together, this is the Peek part of the Peek and Pop.…If the user presses even harder,…the Pop happens and the full content is presented.…

 At this point, the view fills your apps review…and displays a button to navigate back…to where the interaction started.…